DataAction/AdoNetCore.AseClient/README.md

-# AdoNetCore.AseClient
-The objective is to target .NET Core 1.0, 1.1, and 2.0; maybe even 2.1.
-We shall see how this goes, it may depend on differences between System.Data.Common targetting each of these versions (another item for investigation)...
+## Objectives
+* Our intent is functional parity with the .net 4 client `Sybase.AdoNet4.AseClient`
+  * EXCEPT: connection strings.
+We may not implement *all* options, but where we do, the option name will be the same

-In theory, since we're implementing TDS 5.0, this client would work with other Sybase-produced databases, but the scope for now is just ASE
+  * In theory, since we're implementing TDS 5.0, this client would work with other Sybase-produced databases, but the scope for now is just ASE
+* Target all versions of .NET Core (1.0, 1.1, 2.0, 2.1)
+* Should work with dapper at least as well as the .net 4 client
+  * Hopefully we can improve it

 ## Suggested dev reference material
 * `TDS 5.0 Functional Specification Version 3.8` (The filename is `Sybase-tds38-102306.pdf`)